 Should you get a prenatal genetic test?

-By looking at your DNA before pregnancy, carrier screening identifies whether you carry genetic variants that could be passed down to your offspring.
+Carrier screening analyzes your DNA to identify whether you carry genetic variants that could be passed down to your offspring.
 This is especially valuable for conditions not covered by standard prenatal panels.
 This way, you could get more time, open additional choices, and gain clarity.

 Whole-genome sequencing (WGS) is the most advanced type of carrier screening.
 Instead of examining a limited set of genes, a service like Nucleus Family uses whole-genome sequencing to provide a comprehensive view of your entire genetic code, offering a more complete picture of inherited risks for prospective parents.